Is There a Dimmer Outlook Ahead for GrafTech International Ltd. (EAF)?

 EAF’s Market Performance

-EAF stocks went up by 1.97% for the week, with a monthly jump of 9.76% and a quarterly performance of -16.56%, while its annual performance rate touched -32.87%.
-The volatility ratio for the week stands at 3.22% while the volatility levels for the past 30 days are set at 4.05% for GrafTech International Ltd. The simple moving average for the period of the last 20 days is 8.55% for EAF stocks with a simple moving average of -21.57% for the last 200 days.
+EAF stocks went down by -9.61% for the week, with a monthly jump of 0.14% and a quarterly performance of -23.52%, while its annual performance rate touched -39.11%.
+The volatility ratio for the week stands at 4.38% while the volatility levels for the past 30 days are set at 4.19% for GrafTech International Ltd. The simple moving average for the period of the last 20 days is -3.70% for EAF stocks with a simple moving average of -29.43% for the last 200 days.

 Analysts’ Opinion of EAF